qubhq/frontend-interview-question/README.md

 **💡 Tips**:
 - Start with just the search functionality, then add the filter
-- Use `tasks.filter()` to create a new filtered array
+- Consider how to create a new filtered array from the original tasks
-- Remember that "pending" means `completed: false`
+- Remember that "pending" means incomplete tasks

 **If the logic gets complex, implement one filter at a time** - search first, then status filter, then combine them.